brandonjenniges/Wage-Calculator-Swift/README.md

 # Wage Calculator

-In development app that allows you to keep track of how fast you're earning money.
+In development app iOS and Mac application that allows you to keep track of how fast you're earning money.

 Pre-requisites
 --------------